-Of course, there’s all kinds of different examples of people losing money related to criminal domestic violence cases and the way that they get their money back is in the form of restitution.
+The person who punched them will be responsible for giving back the money to get new teeth.
+If they lost any work due to being punched in the face, then the person would have to pay whatever money they could prove that they lost.
+Of course, there are all kinds of different examples of people losing money related to criminal domestic violence cases.
+The way they get their money back is in the form of restitution.

-Of course, the other party can sue them if they wanted to and try to get money that they might have lost, but the criminal court is now going to have nothing to do with it if the person is found not-guilty.
+Of course, the other party can sue them if they want to and try to get the money that they might have lost, but the criminal court will have nothing to do with it if the person is found not guilty.

-If on the other hand, they’re found guilty or if the prosecutors have good strong evidence against them and they end up working out a deal, then part of that deals is going to be, the person is going to have to agree as part of their probation terms that they have to pay restitution to the other party or parties that are involved in the case.
+If, on the other hand, they're found guilty or if the prosecutors have good strong evidence against them and they end up working out a deal, then part of that deal is going to be the person is going to have to agree as part of their probation terms that they have to pay restitution to the other party or parties that are involved in the case.

 Payment of Restitution and Probation

-In the end, the prosecutors will argue for what they think the restitution should be based on the evidence.
-The defense will argue for what they think the restitution should or should not be based on the evidence and then the judge will decide what the amount of restitution is.
-They will order that amount of restitution be paid to the victim and that will be the end of it.
+In the end, the prosecutors will argue what they think the restitution should be based on the evidence.
+The defense will argue for what they believe the reimbursement should or should not be based on the evidence, and then the judge will decide what the amount of restitution is.
+They will order that rebate be paid to the victim, and that will be the end of it.

-There’s all kinds of cases and statutes, but you can see that every single one of them is trying to help the victim get money.
-So, you’ve got a very tough road to hoe if you’re trying to challenge a restitution case related to a criminal filing.
+The reality is that the restitution paid should be whatever the person is out-of-pocket based on what the defendant did to them.
+I can tell you right now that everything is slanted toward the victim when it comes to criminal restitution.
+There are all kinds of cases and statutes, but you can see that every single one of them is trying to help the victim get money.
+So, you've got a very tough row to hoe if you're trying to challenge a restitution case related to a criminal filing.

 Your best bet is to have your attorney deal with it.
 Let them fight it out with the prosecutor or judge to get the best possible result regarding criminal restitution in a domestic violence case in Los Angeles county.